What is UGYG?

-To be clear, this may not help you at all.
-I’ve had the benefit of working with complicated students for 20+ years and have learned to address the nuances that get results.
+To be clear, UGYG may not help you at all.
+I’ve had the benefit of working with complicated students for 24+ years and have learned to address the nuances that get results.

-- Magic bullets – This program isn’t for you if you’re looking for cheap, quick and easy.
+- Magic bullets – This isn’t cheap, quick and easy.
 There are no magic bullets.
-Change takes time, effort, the right approach and action.
+Change takes time, effort, a proven method and action.

 - Investment – Your results will vary depending on your investment of time, persistence, study and application.

-- Effort – If you can’t or won’t put in effort, this is not worth your money.
+- Effort – If you can’t or won’t put in the effort, this is not worth your money.

-- Willingness – You’ll have to be willing to show up, pay attention, try what I teach, listen carefully, and put in time and effort with your child, even though they may be resistant (don’t worry, I help with the resistance throughout the entire course).
+- Willingness – You have to be willing to show up, take action, and put in time the with your child, even though they may be resistant (don’t worry, I help with the resistance throughout the entire course).

-- Child’s willingness – If your child can’t or won’t give this a real shot, it’s a waste of your money.
-Show them the video I made here FOR STUDENTS and see how they respond.
+- Child’s willingness – If your child can’t or won’t give this a decent shot, it’s not worth it.
+Show your child this video for students and see how they respond.
 You can then make an informed decision together.

 “Going slowly seems to be working for my kiddo, I am taking it as a win.
 The other day his planner spontaneously appeared out of his backpack with notes written in the boxes, after weeks of resistance, and it brought tears to my eyes.
 Baby steps!”

 - A practical, proven system that gets results when applied.
-This is exactly what I’ve successfully taught many kids over many years.
+This is exactly what I’ve successfully taught countless kids over many years.

-- Many hours of in-depth, masterclass video instruction, including my down-to-earth, quirky, personality that I use to relate to my students.
-These lessons are FUN, not boring or stuffy.
+- In-depth, masterclass video instruction, including my down-to-earth, quirky, personality that I use to relate to my students.
+The lessons are fun, not boring or stuffy.

-- 35 Student in-depth teachings, with clear action steps to set students up with systems for success.
+- 35 Student in-depth teachings, with clear action steps to set students up for success.

-- Challenges throughout the course to implement what you and your child are learning and strengthen your relationship with your child.
+- Action steps throughout the course to implement what you and your child are learning and strengthen your relationship with your child.